Transmission Secrets Revealed!

 DO NOT run a donut spare tire on either drive wheel (non drive wheels is ok) of your vehicle for more than 10 city km and not at all at highway speeds.
 This can seriously damage a transmission differential and will cost plenty to fix.

 If you have an "all wheel drive or four wheel drive" vehicle, tire replacements MUST be done in sets of 4.
-You should not replace only the fronts or the rears, you MUST do all 4 tires at the same time otherwise you will do serious damage to your transfer case and this can be very expensive to fix.
+You should not replace only the fronts or the rears, you MUST do all 4 tires at the same time otherwise you could do serious damage to your transfer case and this can be very expensive to fix.

 Low transmission fluid is the cause of many transmission malfunctions.